• Skip to primary navigation

 Let Windows Choose the Files to Backup option in Windows 10

-Note: If your Backup Drive has limited storage space, select Let Me Choose option and manually select the Files and Folders to be included in the Backup.
+Note: If the Backup Drive has limited storage space, select Let Me Choose option and manually select the Files and Folders to be included in the Backup.

 7. Wait for Windows to start the Backup process.